LeftLain/LeftLain.github.io/KPMGretroforensics.md

 ![](screenshots/20230121181454.png)

-The figure above shows a standard waveform, but we can also switch the view to Spectogram, which plots each individual frequency of sound on the x-axis over time, and the color represents the amplitude of the signal.
+The figure above shows a standard waveform, but we can also switch the view to Spectogram, which plots each individual frequency of sound on the y-axis over time, and the color represents the amplitude of the signal.

 ![](screenshots/20230121182839.png)